GluuFederation/docs-cb-prod/docs/source/index.md

 In Gluu 4.0, Couchbase Enterprise Edition (EE) can be used as a database backend.
 There are two supported deployment strategies:

-- Local Couchbase installation, where both Gluu and Couchbase are residing on the same server(s); and,

 - Remote Couchbase installation, where Couchbase is on its own dedicated server(s).
 This is the recommended strategy for production scenarios.

+- Local Couchbase installation, where both Gluu and Couchbase are residing on the same server(s).

 ## Local Couchbase installation